sam2829/strongest-avenger-drf/README.md

 ### Libraries Used

-- Django - A python pakage for the django rest framework.
+- Django - A python package for the django rest framework.
 - Django Allauth - An integrated set of applications used for user authentication, registration and account management.
 - Django rest auth - Provides REST API endpoints for login and logout.
 - django rest framework-simplejwt - Used for JSON web token authentication.